-- 1. An Opposition Division shall be responsible for taking decisions on an opposition to an application to register a Community trade mark. - 19, 20, 21, 22, 100 - 2.
-The decisions of the Opposition Divisions shall be taken by three-member groups.
-At least one member shall be legally qualified.
-In certain specific cases provided for in the Implementing Regulation, the decisions shall be taken by a single member67.
+- 1. An Opposition Division shall be responsible for taking decisions on an opposition to an application to register a Community trade mark. - 2.
+An Opposition Division shall consist of three members.
+At least one of the members must be legally qualified.

-Article 128 Administration of Trade Marks and Legal Division
+• Article 128.
+Administration of Trade Marks and Legal Division